 Accidental damage, which covers the cost of repairing or replacing your camera if you or someone else breaks it accidentally.
 For example, you drop or spill liquid on it.

 Breakdown, which covers your camera when it is no longer under warranty.
 It includes repairs and replacements if your camera stops working.

 Theft, which covers your camera if you are burgled, or if you have it stolen from you when you are away from your home.

 Loss, which covers accidentally losing your camera.
 You may need to pay extra to include loss cover, and claims where you have been careless will not be paid.

 Worldwide cover, which covers your camera anywhere in the world for 90 days each year.

-Most camera insurance policies also cover your accessories, including:
+When you buy camera insurance, UK providers will usually also cover your accessories, including: